pythonpypy/open-cv/README.md

 # open-cv
+SMILE detector from webcam.

-detecting face, eyes and smile
+detecting face, eyes and smile.